pekarskyi/ip-search-log/README.md

 - The plugin uses WordPress nonces to protect against CSRF attacks
 - All input data is sanitized and verified before use
 - Exported files are stored in a protected directory

-## License

-This plugin is distributed under the GPL v2 license or later version.